Google AdWords Budget for Small Businesses | Digital Position™

 PPC is Reactionary & The Adjustment Period

-But what about “best ppc agency primelis”?
+But what about “best PPC agency primelis”?
 That’s some other agency somewhere that I would have never known about otherwise.

-As you start spending, a good agency reacts very quickly to what they’re seeing and cuts wasted spend.
+As you start spending, a good agency reacts quickly to what they’re seeing and cuts wasted spend.
 That’s why, when you ramp up a new account, you typically see this:

 And of course, we’ll take this opportunity to pause and say that if this all feels like a little much, there’s no smarter move than getting professionals involved!